brenoimatos/credit-decision/README.md

 #### Batch Node Operations
 The interface could permit users to select multiple nodes for batch deletion or other operations, making the UI more convenient to use.

+#### Dynamic End Node Coloring
+Implementing dynamic coloring for the End Node based on its `true` or `false` state could provide immediate, visual feedback to the user.
+This helps in quickly understanding the outcome of a decision path.

+#### Auto-Layout Option
+For larger policies that include multiple nodes, an auto-layout feature could automatically arrange all the nodes in an organized manner.
+This makes it easier to visualize the entire decision-making process and could be toggled on or off as needed.

 ### Local MongoDB Management

 #### Simplified Setup